-- Reconstruct playground in previous location, but with more equipment specifically selected to serve multiple age groups.
-Playground can have multiple levels and be designed to fit into the contour of the land.
-Seating and rain gardens should integrated into the design. - Construct a small parking lot (11 spaces) to serve the basketball courts and playground.
-This small parking lot is an ideal location to test innovative storm water management techniques such as porous pavers in the parking stalls. - Reconstruct second basketball court in same location as exists today with similar materials and colors chosen for the first court.
-Install player benches, new fencing and bleachers for spectators. - Amphitheater seats are built into existing hillside for performances, community events or basketball tournaments.
-A shade structure can be constructed over the seats to protect spectators during inclement weather - Existing lighting shall remain, but lamps replaced with high efficiency fixtures. - Perimeter walking paths connect to park network
+A new playground is reconstructed in the previous location, but with more equipment specifically selected to serve multiple age groups.
+The playground can have various levels and be designed to fit into the contour of the land.
+Seating and rain gardens should be integrated into the design.
+Construct a small parking lot (11 spaces) to serve the basketball courts and playground.
+This small parking lot is an ideal location to test innovative stormwater management techniques such as porous pavers in the parking stalls.
+The second basketball court in reconstructed in the same location as it exists today, with similar materials and colors chosen for the first court.
+Install player benches, new fencing, and bleachers for spectators.
+Amphitheater seats are built into the existing hillside for performances, community events, or basketball tournaments.
+A shade structure can be constructed over the seats to protect spectators during inclement weather.
+The existing lighting shall remain, but lamps should be replaced with high-efficiency fixtures.
+Perimeter walking paths will connect to the park network.